-Normally, we should expect Engel's Law to operate, i.e. when incomes rise, less and less of the income increase will be devoted to food consumption, so that the share of the household budget spent on food will decrease as income increases.
+Normally, we should expect Engel's Law to operate-namely, when incomes rise, less and less of the income increase will be devoted to food consumption, so that the share of the household budget spent on food will decrease as income increases.
 In Timor-Leste, however, this is not necessarily the case.
-Various empirical investigations have shown that households experience a shortage of food between November and April, i.e. for some four months every year (Lundahl and Sjöholm 2005, pp. 15-16; 2008b, p.
-20).
+Various empirical investigations have shown that households experience a shortage of food between November and April (i.e., for some four months every year; Lundahl and Sjöholm 2005, 15-16; 2008b, 20).
 Hence, given the low income level and the large share of the population living in poverty, it is far from certain that Engel's Law is operative.
 It is not possible to rule out the possibility that an increase in the price of food will lead to a reduction of the marketed surplus.

-6.3 Cheaper Purchased Goods
+5.3 Cheaper purchased goods

-Finally, we have to investigate whether a cheapening of the goods which the farm households purchase from the outside will serve as a stimulus to increased production and sales (in the case of food).
-Again, we differentiate (8), but this time holding p_f and p_c constant, while allowing p_m to fall.
+Finally, we investigate whether a cheapening of the goods that the farm households purchase from the outside will serve as a stimulus to increased production and sales (in the case of food).
+Again, we differentiate equation (8), but this time holding $p_f$ and $p_c$ constant, while allowing $p_m$ to fall.
 This yields

-(12) $$q_f^{LL}dL_f - q_f^{L}dp_m = q_c^{LL}dL_c - q_c^{L}dp_m$$
+$$q_f^{LL}dL_f - q_f^Ldp_m = q_c^{LL}dL_c - q_c^Ldp_m.$$ (12)

-In the initial equilibrium the value of the marginal product of labor in food production must equal that in cash crop production (remembering that we have normalized all prices = 1 at the outset).
-Hence the second terms on both sides of the equality sign in (12) are equal.
+In equilibrium the value of the marginal product of labor in food production must equal that in cash crop production (remembering that we have normalized all prices = 1 at the outset).
+Hence the second terms on both sides of the equality sign in equation (12) are equal.
 What remains is

-(13) $$q_f^{LL} dL_f = q_c^{LL} dL_c$$
+$$q_f^{LL}dL_f = q_c^{LL}dL_c.
+(13)$$

 Either the production of food and cash crops will both increase, or both decrease.
-Rewriting (9) as shows that the crucial determinant here is what happens to leisure as purchased goods become cheaper.
-Since we have chosen the price of purchased goods as our numéraire, making these goods cheaper amounts to increasing farm household income.
-The income-leisure tradeoff in Figure 3 will rotate anti-clockwise, exactly as when the price of cash crops or food increased.
-Once more, we have an income effect and a substitution effect, and if the net outcome of these is to reduce leisure (presumably the most likely case) the production possibility curve will shift outwards and the production of both cash and food crops will increase.
+Rewriting equation (9) as shows that the crucial determinant here is what happens to leisure as purchased goods become cheaper.
+Because we have chosen the price of purchased goods as our numéraire, making these goods cheaper amounts to increasing farm household income.
+The income-leisure tradeoff in Figure 3 will rotate counterclockwise, exactly as when the price of cash crops or food increased.
+Once more, we have an income effect and a substitution effect, and if the net outcome of these is to reduce leisure, the production possibility curve will shift outwards and the production of both cash and food crops will increase.
 In the opposite case, it will fall.
 Again, what will happen to the marketed surplus of food crops is not certain.
 The same considerations as before apply.

-(14) $$dL_e = -(dL_f + dL_c)$$
+$$dL_e = -(dL_f + dL_c) (14)$$

-6.4 The Importance of Outside Alternatives
+5.4 The importance of outside alternatives

-So far, we have considered farm households with no options work outside of agriculture.
-The Household Survey carried out in 2001 (see Lundahl and Sjöholm, 2005, p.
-14) reported two very significant findings: (1) Among those individuals that were in the labor force, those belonging to households whose heads were limited to farm employment were considerably poorer than when the heads worked in wage employment, household business or other outside ventures; (2) Almost 70 percent of all Timorese belonged to families with no or only small possibilities of obtaining income from outside agriculture.
+So far, we have considered farm households with no options to work outside of agriculture.
+The Household Survey carried out in 2001 (see Lundahl and Sjöholm 2005, 14) reported two significant findings: (1) Among those individuals who were in the labor force, those belonging to households whose heads were limited to farm employment were considerably poorer than when the heads worked in wage employment, household business, or other outside ventures; (2) almost 70 percent of all Timorese belonged to families with no or only small possibilities of obtaining income from outside agriculture.